-Membrane bounded stacked sacs are topof the other with on associatedsecretory vesicles arecollectively known as Golgi complex.
-FunctionsofGolgicomplex are the production of secretory substances, packaging and secretion.
-This is the secret behind the change in the colour and taste of fruits
+• Membrane bounded sacs are stacked on topof the other with associated secretory vesicles are collectively known as Golgi complex.
+Functions of Golgicomplex are the production of secretory substances, packaging and secretion.
+This is these cret behind the change in the colour and taste fruits